buildkite/on-demand/agent-composer/README.md

 don’t have to map 1:1 with Task Roles, you can schedule a Task Definition for different pipelines or steps and override the Task Role for each.

+See the [patterns section](#patterns) for documentation on the individual patterns that make up agent-composer, or skip ahead to [deploying](#deploying) to start building task definitions for on-demand pipelines.

 # Patterns